steveklewis/cog-funcs/topics/emotional_masks.md

 "What do you want?"
 For a person experiencing confusion, it can be a very hard question to answer.
 We become so disconnected from our desires, wants, and needs that we don't even know what we want.
 And we don't have a good way of discovering what we want, since the fog is so thick and we've grown so accustomed to it.

 Finding out what you want isn't easy.
 It's a multi-step process.
 You have to figure out what's available, which option might be best for you, and then figure out what you really want from those realistic choices.
 But one of the most necessary things in this process is to feel the fear, accept the fear, and listen to what it's telling you.
+And as we move through this process, we begin to get our bearings back:

 > Our confusion lifts, our real feelings come forward, our focus and grounding come back, and we become able to think coherently and stand upright again.
 (258)